Hammer

 Conclusion

-Although the description given of the components of the throw are separately headed it is important to remember that the throw should be viewed as a series of continual movement processes to create maximal velocity and distance.
+Although the description of the throw components is separately headed, it is essential to remember that the throw should be viewed as a series of continual movement processes to create maximal velocity and distance.

 Specifications

-The weight specification for the hammer depends on your gender and
+The weight specification for the hammer depends on gender and

 age.